gphorvath/Code-Shenanigans-Blog/_posts/2020-05-11-Welcome-First-Post.md

 ---
 layout: post
 title: Welcome to Code Shenanigans Blog!
+author: Gregory Horvath
 date: 2020-05-11
-categories: welcome general
+tags: welcome general
 ---

 Welcome all to my new blog.
 It took time to overcome my apprehension and post this, but I quote one of my favorite novels: